LBJ-Wade/ubiquitous-meow/README.md

 Pynbody Issue on Mac OS X
 -------------------------

 When used inside a virtualenv on OS X, matplotlib for some reason cannot use its default backend which causes problems when initializing the pynbody module.
-In order to be able to import and use pynbody successfully, you need to update the matplotlib backend _before_ importing pynbody at all, for example to "TkAgg".
-For this reason, make sure that you call `matplotlib.use("TkAgg")` before pynbody is imported for the first time in a process.
+In order to be able to import and use pynbody successfully, you need to update the matplotlib backend _before_ importing pynbody at all, for example to "Agg".
+For this reason, make sure that you call `matplotlib.use("Agg")` before pynbody is imported for the first time in a process.

 Totipnat